renovatebot/renovate/docs/usage/automerge-configuration.md

 ### Automerge lint tool updates

 Automerging lint tool updates can be a real time-saver.
-Sometimes an update to a lint tool or plugin definition can cause tests to fail, and that is usually deliberate/intentional because the lint authors have added a new validation that you need to adhere to.
+Sometimes an update to a lint tool or plugin definition can cause tests to fail, and that is usually deliberate/intentional because the lint authors have added a new rule that you need to adhere to.
 However, in many cases the new version(s) will pass tests, and if so then there's really nothing else to consider before merging, so they may as well be automerged:

 ```json